neilhkim/nf1-loss-pi3k-inhibitor-resistance-rnaseq/README.md

 - Alpelisib (BYL719; a PI3Kα inhibitor) improves progression-free survival in PIK3CA-mutant patients.
 - However, reisistance builds.
 - NF1, a tumor supressor and RAS-GAP, when absent, has been identified to enable bypassing of PI3Kα inhibition by Alpelisib.
-- By reanalyzing this dataset, I hoped to indenpendently examine how NF1 loss reshapes drug response at the transcriptome level.
-In particular I hoped to examine:
+- By reanalyzing this dataset, I indenpendently examine how NF1 loss reshapes drug response at the transcriptome level.
+In particular I examine:
     - which findings are reproducible under a slightly different analytical approach, and
     - how broad PI3K and MAPK pathway activities reorganize under NF1 loss.